Haikalrzz/pokemon-battle/README.md

 # Pokémon Battle IoT Game

 A motion-controlled Pokémon Red-style battle game using Arduino gestures.
-Part of the MSc Cyber Security Mobile & Ubiquitous Computing module assignment.

 Live Demo: https://haikalrzz.github.io/pokemon-battle/

 ## About

 This is a web-based Pokémon battle game where players use an Arduino Nano 33 BLE as a "casting wand" to perform attacks.
-Instead of pressing buttons, you perform physical gestures (Z, O, X, V patterns) to trigger attacks in battle.
+Instead of pressing buttons, you perform physical gestures (O, Z, N , L patterns) to trigger attacks in battle.

 ## How It Works